 Whether your loved one was diagnosed yesterday or 20 years ago or more, we share a common bond.
-Half of our staff and most of our trustees have a teenaged or older child with Rett Syndrome.
+Several members of our staff and most of our trustees have a teenaged or older child with Rett syndrome.
 Like you, there is nothing we want more than to heal our children.
 We have so many reasons to be confident that your child and ours will benefit from the research that RSRT is advancing.

-We recognize that you may have as much or more experience as we do with living with Rett Syndrome.
+We recognize that you may have as much or more experience than we do with living with Rett syndrome.
 You also likely know the Rett community well.
 We want to know you and to learn from you.

 Ways to Get Involved